Skip to main content

 1

-Step 1: Understand the dietary habits of minnows.
-Carnivorous minnows primarily consume insects and other small animals, while herbivorous minnows have evolved to eat plant matter.
-This difference in diet will necessitate different digestive structures and functions.
+Begin by understanding the dietary habits of minnows.
+Carnivorous minnows primarily consume insects and small animals, while herbivorous minnows have adapted to consume plant material.

 Video duration: